ornao/pp4/README.md

 I utilitied the agile MoSCoW prioritisation method while planning the user stories for this project.
 This aided the created of a MVP from the beginning and lends itself to be of an iterative development style.

-My user stories were catagorized into epics and sub-divided into individuals tasks; details of which can be found on my [kanban board]().
+My user stories were catagorized into epics and sub-divided into individuals tasks; details of which can be found on my [kanban board](https://github.com/users/ornao/projects/5).
 User stories were also ranked using MoSCoW prioritisation and were each given a sprint which gave me a timeframe to complete the majority of the tasks outlined in the user story.
+I did not sumbit speciific dates for each sprint as this was my first time undertaking a project like and I was unsure how long individual tasks would take me to complete.
+Hence, I included must have for an MVP in my first sprint and cataegorised the rest of te user stories accordingly in later sprints.

 ### Users